JoelGMSec/EvilnoVNC/README.md

 You will find the cookies and the keylogger output inside the Downloads folder in its corresponding id.

+**Attention**: If you want a guide on how to make it work with **HTTPS** feel free to visit: https://blog.wanetty.com/blog/tools/multievilnovnc

 # Last Update (Not More DoS)

 In this latest version a system has been added so that in the event that users start to enter in an uncontrolled manner, the system does not break, as before they started to create containers infinitely and this could bring down the server, with the new system that has been created, now the maximum possible containers will be created so that they work with maximum performance.